CodingLife1024/blog-content/the-falling.md

 The void left by Eileen's detachment makes Lydia defiant and vulnerable.
 Without the secure foundations of maternal love, Lydia latches on to Abbie and becomes increasingly upset with the prospect of Abbie having a dimension in her life separate from Lydia (her pregnancy and sex life).
 This unrequited love on her part serves as a catalyst to her unravelling after her death.

+## The Ending

+In the final act of the film, Lydia is systematically isolated – and isolates herself – from the other girls; her growing aggression towards her mother, and the shocking scene of her having sex with Kenneth (whom she believes is her brother) show her crossing all sorts of lines.
+Her final attempt to confront the authority of the school fails: she urges the other girls to 'kill the system', but they do not join her, and she is drowned out by a collective rendition of the hymn 'To Be A Pilgrim'.
+The movie creates an air of mystery and foreboding: the neo-Gothic school buildings, the lake and the large tree, and the autumnal nature.

 ## Conclusion

-For all its melodrama, the ending seems to provide some kind of resolution for her, not least in that she leaves the house for the first time in years.
+For all its melodrama, the ending seems to provide some kind of resolution for Eileen, not least in that she leaves the house for the first time in years.
+She and Lydia hold each other closely in the last scene, suggesting a possible reconciliation between the mother and daughter.